tarfin-labs/laravel-spatial/README.md

 $locatipn->getSrid(); // 4326
 ```

 You can override the default SRID via the `laravel-spatial` config file.
-To do that you should publish the config migration file using vendor:publish artisan command:
+To do that, you should publish the config migration file using vendor:publish artisan command:

 ```bash
 php artisan vendor:publish --provider="TarfinLabs\LaravelSpatial\LaravelSpatialServiceProvider"